 In about 1% to 2% of pregnant women with anti-Sjögren's syndrome-related (anti-Ro/SSA) antibodies, the fetus will develop a complete atrioventricular block (CAVB).
 This condition may also be referred to as a complete heart block.

 Of the affected fetuses, 20% will die and 50% of survivors will require permanent cardiac pacing by their first birthdays.
 In fetuses who develop dilated cardiomyopathy (DCM) or endocardial fibroelastosis (EFE), the mortality rate rises to 50% to 80%.

 There is controversy surrounding current fetal therapy aimed at blocking progression to CAVB.
 Treatment includes the use of the steroid dexamethasone, which has known side effects in pregnancy.
 In addition, there is conflicting data on its efficacy.

 The authors of this multi-institutional, retrospective, observational cohort study hypothesized that dexamethasone treatment for fetal anti-Ro/SSA antibody-mediated cardiac disease would be associated with better pregnancy outcomes compared to expectant management.

 The Colorado Fetal Care Center was one of 14 centers that participated in the North American Fetal Therapy Network (NAFTNet) study.
-Bettina Cuneo, MD, director of Perinatal Cardiology and Fetal Cardiac Telemedicine at Children’s Hospital Colorado, contributed as a study author.
+Bettina Cuneo, MD, former Director of Perinatal Cardiology and Fetal Cardiac Telemedicine at Children’s Hospital Colorado, contributed as a study author.

 Each center retrospectively reviewed their fetal cardiology charts and echocardiogram images from patients with anti-Ro/SSA antibody-positive pregnancies and fetal conduction system disease and/or fetal myocardial dysfunction (EFE), between 2010 and 2018.